Michael-Siena/Memory-And-Mental-Imagery-App/README.md

 Individuals aphantasia commonly report poor mental imagery and memory abilities, yet few studies have objectively tested these abilities together in an experiment.
 Therefore, I built this data collection app to measure how well aphantasics could remember the location and colour of common objects seen within a 3D virtual environment (see figure 1 for overview).
-Critically, I varied object colour hues along the CIELAB percetually uniform colourspace and used model-based measures of memory fidelity or _precision_ (in addition to all-or-none memory accuracy) in order to gain detailed insight into their memory representations.
+Critically, I varied object colour hues along the CIELAB percetually uniform colour space and used model-based measures of memory fidelity or _precision_ (in addition to all-or-none memory accuracy) in order to gain detailed insight into their memory representations.

 ![Picture1](https://github.com/Michael-Siena/Memory-And-Mental-Imagery-App/assets/49949052/7bfc0fb5-c1e9-4508-9f97-f608407fb65a)